bitwarden/help/_articles/features/auto-fill-android.md

 tags: [android, autofill, auto-fill]
 ---

 You can use the Bitwarden Android app to add new and auto-fill existing logins on the web and in other apps.
-There are two services which need to be enabled on Android to cover all Auto-fill scenarios, AUTO-FILL FRAMEWORK SERVICE and AUTO-FILL ACCESSIBILITY SERVICE.
+There are services which need to be enabled on Android to cover all Auto-fill scenarios.
 These services can be enabled from within the Bitwarden App under **{% icon fa-cog %} Settings**.
 When configured, you should see "Enabled" in green text.
-Double-check under the AUTO-FILL ACCESSIBILITY SERVICE that the Permission shows "Granted" in green text as well.
+Check under the auto-fill services whether the required services are toggled.

 Supported Versions:
-1. The **Autofill Framework Service** for Android users on Oreo (8.0) and greater.
+1. The **Autofill Service** for Android users on Oreo (8.0) and greater.
 2. The **Auto-fill Accessibility Service** for all Android versions.
+3. The **Inline Autofill** for Android users on Android 11 and greater.

+## Inline Autofill

+{% callout info %}The Inline Autofill is only available to users on Android 11 and greater.
+If you are on a version of Android prior to 11.0, you should use the Autofill Service or Autofill Accessibility Service as explained in this article.{% endcallout %}

-## Autofill Framework Service
+## Autofill Service

 {% callout info %}The Autofill Framework Service is only available to users on Android Oreo (8.0) and greater.
 If you are on a version of  Android prior to Oreo (8.0) you should only use the **Auto-fill Accessibility Service** as explained further down in this article.
 Otherwise, you should use both services for optimal functionality.{% endcallout %}